 And then we get thinking about that V-formation pap we were handed in elementary school: that geese fly in a V because of the aerodynamics, that it makes flying less effortful.
 But surely this can’t be true, we reason: Are geese the smartest of birds, and others didn’t think of this?
 That pelicans merely have to plod along single file?
 Or could there be some other cause, like a desire to keep your beak out of someone’s butt?
 If we look at fighter pilots, we note that they take the same V-formation when flying over the stadium.
 And we discover that not only are they lateral and behind or ahead of adjacent planes, but they are also above or below.

 While we ponder this, we get thinking about reaction time in geese.
 If the goose ahead of you turns into your path, or begins to brake, you can’t even know this until you see them.
 And with your eyes on the side of your head, you may not see them immediately.
-So the details of the V-shape are surely controlled, to some extent, by the need to keep other birds in your field of vision.
+So the details of the V-formation are surely controlled, to some extent, by the need to keep other birds in your field of vision.

 If you did all this thinking and observation as I’ve done, and reached similar conclusions, you’d likely have a comfortable feeling of understanding, and modest skill in predicting.
 You could predict when whiffling would occur, the positions in the flock that would be most likely to do it, and the sex of the whifflers.
 You’d get it right.
 But that wouldn’t be good science.
 Scientists would need to study dozens of species to see which whiffle.
 They’d need to weigh birds before takeoff, and attach cameras to their backs.
 They might need to shoot them all after their experiment and autopsy them, to see if they could be the first to find a whiffling organ.
 And it wouldn’t be science until their learned findings were published, in unreadable fashion, in an expensive refereed journal that no one will read.